No results found. Try again with different words?

 For this article, we’ll use the FileZilla FTP client, so please install it on your computer (unless you are familiar with another FTP client you would prefer to use).
 Let’s start:

-Step 5 – Open the file using the code editor to edit the file.
-You can edit the file using some of the code editors like Sublime Text or Notepad++.
+Step 5: Open the file using the code editor to edit it.
+You can edit the file using code editors like Sublime Text or Notepad++.

 define( 'WP_DEBUG', true);